How the Review will be carried out

 A team of up to five reviewers (including at least two OECD Secretariat members) analyse the Country Background Report and undertakes an intensive case study visit of about eight days in the country.
 For each country a Country Review Report is produced that suggests priority actions for improving the use of school resources in that country.

-A final synthesis report is prepared that blends the analytic and review evidence to provide overall policy conclusions.
+Thematic comparative reports bring together the analytic and review evidence to provide overall ideas for policy development.

 The project is overseen by the Group of National Experts on School Resources, which was established as a subsidiary body of the OECD Education Policy Committee in order to guide the methods, timing and principles of the Review.